Skip to main content

 • The pill does not protect you against sexually transmitted infections.

-• Your period may change in a way unacceptable to you.
+• Your period may change in a way that is unacceptable to you.
 Some women find their periods stop completely or become irregular, light or more frequent.
 This may settle down and is not harmful but you may find it annoying.
-Speak to your doctor as changing to a different brand might help.
+Speak to your doctor if you feel this way, as changing to a different brand might help.

 Who is it suitable for?